aimat-lab/materials_concepts/README.md

 Notes on how to reproduce the AUROC values present in the paper can be found in `Reproduce.md`.

+# Predicting the future for YOUR concepts

+This is a demo of the best performing model in our paper (the mixture), utilzing both input modalities (topological features and semantic information).

+Refer to `materials_concepts/predict/README.md` that guides you through running `materials_concepts/predict/main.py`.
+The "CLI App" will allow you entering your concepts after specifying where the model and feature files can be found.
+It will output a report containing your own concepts, enriched by top suggestions what new concepts might be interesting to combine.

+If you don't find the proposed concepts relevant, feel free to increase the number of proposed concepts and to play around with the `use_min_depth_of_threshold` setting.

 # Dataset Creation

 Note: You'll either need to download the figshare data or you can run the whole process on a small testset that we were able to store in this repo itself.